bharathkumar-kancharla/Miscellaneous/README.md

 # Miscellaneous
-This Repository contains Miscellaneous program which can be used for various tasks
+This Repository contains Miscellaneous programs which can be used for various tasks